underscoreio/essential-scala/src/pages/objects/this-or-that.md

 #### Sum Types

-Imagine you work for a publisher.
+Imagine you are working on a system to record publications.
 A publication can be either a book or a periodical.
 All publications have an ISBN number (which we'll model as a `String`), and a title.
 Books have an author, while periodicals have an editor.
 Encode this greatly simplified model in Scala.

 <div class="solution">
 ~~~ scala